Lattice field theories with a sign problem: Holomorphic extensions

 We write again the partition function for a real scalar field along a manifold ${\cal M}$ in the complex plane, parametrised as $\widetilde\phi(\phi)$, \be Z = \int D\phi\, e^{-S[\phi]} \to \int_{\cal M} D\widetilde\phi\, e^{-S[\widetilde\phi]} = \int D\phi\, \det J(\phi) \, e^{-S[\widetilde\phi(\phi)]} = \int D\phi\, e^{-S_{\rm eff}[\widetilde\phi(\phi)]}, \ee with the effective action and phase angle, \be S_{\rm eff}[\widetilde\phi(\phi)] = S[\widetilde\phi(\phi)] - \log\det J(\phi), \qqquad\qqquad \varphi(\phi) = -\im \, S_{\rm eff}[\widetilde\phi(\phi)]. \ee The severity of the sign problem is determined by \be \big\bra e^{i\varphi} \big\ket_{\cal M} = \frac{ \int D\phi\, e^{i\varphi(\phi)} \, e^{-{\rm Re}\, S_{\rm eff}[\widetilde\phi(\phi)]}}{ \int D\phi\, e^{-{\rm Re}\, S_{\rm eff}[\widetilde\phi(\phi)] }}, \ee which suggests to choose the manifold ${\cal M}$ such that phase fluctuations are minimised.
 Hence, contour deformations can be seen as a variational problem over manifolds in the complex extension of the original path integral domain.

 This idea has been applied in the three-dimensional Thirring model by considering a parametrised deformation of one component of the auxiliary field into the complex plane [\cite{Alexandru:2018ddf}].
 Similar parametrised deformations have been considered in a chiral random matrix model at non-zero $\mu$ [\cite{Giordano:2023ppk}].
 A detailed analysis of integrals appearing in fermionic models is given in [\cite{Pasztor:2025wsj}], comparing Lefschetz thimbles, contours obtained by holomorphic flow at different flow times, and numerically optimised contours.
 In some cases it turns out that even a constant shift into the complex plane is already sufficient to improve the sign problem substantially [\cite{Gantgen:2023byf}], something that has also been observed in complex Langevin dynamics [\cite{Aarts:2010gr}].
+Considering complexified contours may also help in understanding real-time path integral representations of quantum tunnelling [\cite{Nishimura:2023dky}].
 More formal aspects of contour deformations are discussed in [\cite{Lawrence:2023sfc}], where deformations are related to certain convex optimisation problems.
 In particular, it is shown that for two-dimensional U(1) gauge theory with a complex coupling it is not possible to remove the sign problem for many values of the coupling via contour deformation.
 Finally, a method where the path integral is modified by a {\em subtraction}, which integrates to zero but improves the severity of the sign problem, can be found in [\cite{Lawrence:2022dba}].
 Since contour deformations can be seen as optimisation problems, it is natural to consider them in the context of machine learning, to which we return below.